Bible Verses to Read to Your Kids on Christmas

 Christmas also provides an excellent opportunity to start sponsoring a poor child in a developing country through an organization such as World Vision or Compassion International.
 Our family sponsors a little girl in Indonesia.
 When our children are old enough, we plan to take a short-term missions trip to Java to meet her.

-Finally, set aside an afternoon to write handmade thank-you notes to the friends and relatives.
+Finally, as you model and help your child develop a grateful attitude, set aside time to write handmade thank-you notes to friends and relatives.
 Even young children can participate by decorating simple cards with crayons, stickers, and rubber stamps.
-Make this a family project, as you help your children learn to develop the “language of gratitude.”
+Make this a family project, as you help your children learn to develop the language of gratitude and be grateful kids.

 For daily ideas cultivating generous, grateful kids this Christmas season, follow our Advent Calendar.